awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.DocumentDB.md

 })
 ```

-For Amazon DocumentDB 4\.0 and above, AWS DMS uses a deployment\-wide change stream\.
+For Amazon DocumentDB 4\.0 and higher, AWS DMS uses a deployment\-wide change stream\.
 Here, the code following creates a user with minimal privileges\.

 ```
 db.createUser(